Oracle-Efficient Online Learning and Auction Design: Approximate Oracles and Approximate Regret

 \subsection{Approximation by Maximal-in-Range Algorithms}

 Another interesting class of approximation algorithms is Maximal-in-Range (MIR) algorithms.
-An MIR algorithm commits to a set of feasible solutions $\X'\subseteq \X$ independently of the input to the algorithm and outputs the best solution $x\in \X'$.
-That is, an MIR $C$-approximation algorithm forms an approximation oracle $C\dash\opt_{(f,\X)}( S ) = \opt_{(f, \X')}(S, 0)$ for any $S$.
-Consider an MIR approximation algorithm and $\mGamma^\X$ translation matrix that is admissible and implementable for $\X$.
-Clearly, $\mGamma^\X$ restricted to the set of rows in $\X'$ (denoted by $\mGamma^{\X'}$) is also admissible and implementable for any $\X' \subseteq \X$.
-In fact $\mGamma^{\X'}$ is $(\kappa',\delta')$ admissible for $\kappa'\leq \kappa$ and $\frac{1}{\delta'}\leq \frac{1}{\delta}$.
-Thus even better regret guarantees could be achievable if one uses the smaller admissibility quantities of matrix $\mGamma^{\X'}$.
-Therefore, an MIR $C$-approximation algorithm leads to an efficient online algorithm with vanishing $C\dash\regret$.
-In Section~\ref{sec:knapsack}, we demonstrate an example where a better approximate regret bound is obtained using smaller admissibility quantities.
+An MIR algorithm commits to a set of actions $\X'\subseteq \X$, independently of the input, and outputs the best $x\in \X'$.
+The set of actions $\X'$ has the property that an optimum over $\X'$ is a $C$-approximation of an optimum over $\X$.
+Thus, an MIR $C$-approximation algorithm forms an approximation oracle $C\dash\opt_{f,\X}\coloneqq\opt_{f, \X'}$.
+Thanks to the $C$-approximate optimality of $\X'$, any online algorithm with sublinear regret relative to $\X'$ also achieves a sublinear $C\dash\regret$ relative to $\X$: \begin{theorem} Let $\mGamma^{\X'}\in [0,1]^{|\X'| \times N}$ be $\delta$-admissible and implementable with complexity $M$ for the action set $\X'$.
+Then Algorithm~\ref{alg:oracleftpl} with distribution $D$ as defined in Theorem~\ref{thm:FTPL-U}, datasets that implement $\mGamma^{\X'}$, and an MIR approximation oracle $\opt_{f, \X'}$ is oracle-efficient with per-round complexity $\order(T+NM)$ and $C\dash\regret=\order(N\sqrt{T}/\delta)$ relative to the action set $\X$. \end{theorem}